l1-mh/CDST/README.md

 ### Option 1: Install via pip (recommended)

-The easiest way to use CDST is to install the packaged version directly from PyPI:
+The easiest way to use CDST is to install the packaged (along with the basically required dependencies) version directly from PyPI:

     pip install cdst-genome